xcape-io/PyProps/PygameProps/PygameBlinkProp/README.md

 See [INSTALLATION.md](.../INSTALLATION.md) and as a good habit is the PyProps folder is `/home/pi/Room/Props/PyProps`

 ### Dependencies
-If you don't install the whole PyProps library, you will have to fulfill the  *PygameBlinkProps* requirements:
+If you don't install the whole PyProps library, you will have to fulfill the  *PygameBlinkProp* requirements:
 * `PyProps/core/ThreadingProps.py`
 * `PyProps/core/PropsApp.py`
 * `PyProps/core/MqttApp.py`